gdub/pypack/README.txt

 TODO
 ====
-* Sphinx documentation layout
+* Sphinx documentation layout, or at least an option to create a docs directory.
 * Support for a license file, allowing selection from a list of common open-source license templates
 * GitHub and Bitbucket compatibility for displaying readme file
 * git/hg ignore files
-* Allow use of command-line options to set values for author, license, etc.
 * Allow use of config file to specify default options for author, license, etc.
+* An interactive option that prompts for needed info.

 Similar Projects